-To enthusiasts, Belgian beer is a wonderful thing.
+To enthusiasts, Belgian beer is a beautiful thing.
 In Belgium itself, beer is served or sold in cafés, restaurants, grocery stores, and beverage centers.
-Sold mainly in bottles, there are several predominant beer styles in Belgium.
+There are several predominant beer styles in Belgium, and most are sold in bottles.
 What do they taste like and are there any tips on pairing them with food?
-Here is an overview of those styles and some delicious guidance on how to pair your favorite Belgian beer with food.
+Here is an overview of the styles of Belgian beer and some guidance on how to pair your favorite Belgian beer with food.

 Blanche or White Beer